 When in Uranus Queen mode, Ikaros has access to four powerful weapons/abilities that make her almost unstoppable on the battlefield.
 Her shield, the incredible Aegis Shield, can block almost any attack from every direction and make her almost immortal when it is successfully deployed.
 She gains the use of the might Apollon Bow, a silver bow that creates powerful energy arrows so strong, they could wipe out the entire nation of Japan in one shot when fully charged.
 The strong and deadly Artemis Launcher allows for her to launch dozens of powerful homing missiles of energy from her wings.
 And when all else fails, she can summon a colossal space warship by the name of Hephaestus, which is armed with massive energy cannons that when combined into a single shot, fires a beam so powerful that it could literally shatter the Earth on impact.

 Ikaros has appeared in several products and media outside of the main Heaven's Lost Property series.
-She has appeared in a OVA (Heaven's Lost Property: Project Pink), has been made into several anime figures, and is featured in several fanart books that are on the market.
+She has appeared in a OVA (Heaven's Lost Property: Project Pink), in both movies (Heaven's Lost Property the Movie: The Angeloid of Clockwork & Sora no Otoshimono Final: Eternal My Master), has been made into several anime figures, and is featured in several fanart books that are on the market.
 Two variations of the anime figures that have been produced of her can be found below:

 |1st manga book:||Sora no Otoshimono #1|